BMW M2 new car review

 The track width is much wider than a standard 2 Series Coupe (49mm more at the front and 18mm more at the rear) and the car itself is 114mm longer than the pre-2022-era F87 generation M2 - and only 219mm shorter than an M4.
 Wheels are 19-inches at the front and 20-inches at the rear.

-As before, you can set your own performance preferences for the two red thumb paddles on the bespoke steering wheel for quick access to favoured drive, transmission, stability and suspension settings.
-As usual on a 2 Series Coupe, you get a couple of small back seats - and thanks to this G87 model's slightly lengthier 2,747mm wheelbase (compared to the old F87), there's slightly more legroom in the back.
+As with an ordinary 2 Series Coupe, you get a couple of small back seats - and thanks to this G87 model's slightly lengthier 2,747mm wheelbase (compared to the old F87), there's slightly more legroom in the back.
 Plus you get the kind of decent 390-litre boot capacity that a 718 Cayman or A110 owner would envy.
 If you need space for longer items, the rear backrest also has a useful 40:20:40 split.

 + More